-David F. Giannetto helps organizations leverage technology—providing both the technical and business insight necessary to create, understand and utilize it to improve performance.
-He has led some of the most complex information-driven initiatives for today’s leading brands and has been listed as a thought-leader by the American Management Association, Business Finance Magazine and Consumer Goods Technology Magazine.
-He is SVP of Services at Astea International, the leader in service management and mobile workforce technology.
+David F. Giannetto helps organizations leverage technology—providing both the technical and business insight necessary to create, understand and utilize it to improve their interaction with customers and corporate performance.
+He has led some of the most complex information and technology-driven initiatives for today’s leading brands and has been listed as a thought-leader by the American Management Association, Business Finance Magazine and Consumer Goods Technology Magazine.
+He is COO at Astea International, a global leader in service management and mobile workforce technology.

 He is author of Big Social Mobile: How Digital Initiatives can Reshape the Enterprise and Create Business Value (Palgrave Macmillan 2014), the first enterprise-level methodology that helps organizations integrate social media, mobile technology and big data into their core people, processes, technology, information and strategy to create tangible improvements in revenue and profit.
 This work builds upon his first book, the award winning management methodology, The Performance Power Grid, The Proven Method To Create and Sustain Superior Organizational Performance (Wiley, 2006), that defined how organizations use internal information to improve performance.
 He is known for creatively combining technology with progressive management methodologies that join traditional enterprise functions with digital—big data, social media & mobile technology—initiatives to create differentiation, influence consumer behavior and create sustainable superior performance.